Duration: 2-3 hours

 Total height gain: ±53m

-(All distances should only be used as a guide line and a detailed route description will be supplied on confirmation of booking.)
+(All distances and times should only be used as a guide line.)

 What makes this special: Easy access to bushman rock art via a very easy trail particularly suited to families with little kids.